 Laser marking addresses an even wider substrate range, with the ability to mark on paper, plastics, metal and glass.
 Additionally, lasers are capable of coding on curved surfaces such as vials or bottles.
 The most common pharmaceutical applications require marking on paper (cartons and labels) as well as some plastics and metal foils (label materials, sealing and barrier materials).
-In these applications, the laser mark is formed most commonly via ablation (CO2 and fiber lasers physically burn the top layer of material).
+In these applications, the laser mark is formed most commonly via ablation (${\rm CO}2$ and fiber lasers physically burn the top layer of material).
 There are two considerations when it comes to verifying suitability of the substrate with laser technology: absorption of laser light and creating a print window with sufficient contrast for high quality bar codes.
 Absorption is a function of the substrate and the selected wavelength of the laser.
 This criterion should be verified by the coding and marking supplier.
 For proper code contrast, it is commonly required to modify packaging with a print window of dark ink, referred to as a "flood fill."
-The laser burns off the top layer of dark ink to expose the lighter underlying substrate, and this can result in lower bar code contrast (Figure 3).
+The laser burns off the top layer of dark ink to expose the lighter underlying substrate - making a negative image.
+Lasers can slightly yellow the underlying substrate, and this can result in lower bar code contrast (Figure 3).